Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * The **most cost-efficient** instances in AWS
 * 2-minute warning if AWS need to reclaim capacity – available via instance metadata and CloudWatch Events
 * Not suitable for critical jobs or databases
-* **Spot Instance**: One or more EC2 instances
-* **Spot Fleet**: launches and maintains the number of Spot / On-Demand instances to meet specified target capacity
-* **EC2 Fleet**: launches and maintains specified number of Spot / On-Demand / Reserved instances in a single API call
-* **Spot Block**: Uninterrupted for 1-6 hours; Pricing is 30% - 45% less than On-Demand
 * Useful for workloads that are resilient to failure
     * Batch jobs
     * Data analysis
     * Image processing
     * Any distributed workloads
     * Workloads with a flexible start and end time

+!!! note "Spot Instance Types"

+    * **Spot Instance**: One or more EC2 instances
+    * **Spot Fleet**: launches and maintains the number of Spot / On-Demand instances to meet specified target capacity
+    * **EC2 Fleet**: launches and maintains specified number of Spot / On-Demand / Reserved instances in a single API call
+    * **Spot Block**: Uninterrupted for 1-6 hours; Pricing is 30% - 45% less than On-Demand

 #### Dedicated Hosts